 Water caters need to notify the local council of their business and food activity details.

-From 1 September 2015, notification is satisfied by notifying councils via applications for services, permits and approvals, and through rates notice registrations.
+From 1 September 2015, notification is satisfied by notifying councils via applications for services, permits and approvals.

 Hygiene safety controls